nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Edit Success Message](images/edit.png)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-To more efficiently add a subject to a person, see the [addsubject feature] (#adding-a-subject-to-a-student--addsubject)
+To more efficiently add a subject to a person, see the Add Subject Feature.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To delete a subject, you can use the edit command. e.g. student S00120 takes the subjects English and Math, but wishes to drop the subject English, you can use the command 'edit S00120 s\Math'.

+:exclamation: But note that the subject will be replaced entirely by the new subject.
+For example, if the student is taking English and Math and you use the command 'edit S00120 s\Science', the student will only be taking Science.
 </div>

 ### Listing all students : `list`